Aameshk-Khan/Taleemabad_CERP/README.md

 ### Appendix A: Student Level Analysis

 This section highlights the impact of the Taleemabad program on the student learning outcomes by comparing the mean differences in scores, in percentages, between the treatment and control **students** at baseline and endline, and testing whether these differences are statistically significant.
 The following results pertain to the full sample of students who were assessed at baseline and endline.
-The figures plot results by Taleemabad and CERP's student level analysis for comparison.
+The figures plot results by Taleemabad and CERP's student level analysis for comparison. {: style="text-align: justify"}

 **ASER Grades 1 - 3**